Walt Disney's World War II propaganda production: Propaganda productions

 In Der Fuehrer's Face, Donald Duck experiences a day in a Nazi country where he has to make do with eating ridiculous Nazi food rations (smell of bacon and eggs, coffee made with one bean, and a slice of wood-like stale bread), experiences a day at a Nazi artillery factory and breaks down.
 He wakes up realizing that the experience was a nightmare, embraces a model of the Statue of Liberty and exclaims "Am I glad to be a citizen of the United States of America!"
 Der Fuehrer's Face went on to win the Academy Award for Best Cartoon Short Film.

 Education for Death - The Making of a Nazi was a wartime propaganda film that takes on the perspective of Hans, a young German boy.
-As the movie progresses and Hans is exposed to Hitler youth and the Nazi culture, his ability to value human life decreases.
-In Commando Duck, Donald, by himself, destroys an entire Japanese airbase.
+As the film progresses and Hans is exposed to Hitler youth and the Nazi culture, his ability to value human life decreases.
+In Commando Duck, Donald destroys an entire Japanese airbase singlehandedly.